 Any energy-saving or renewable energy-producing improvement that is permanently affixed to the property is eligible for funding through PACE.
 Eligible project groups include energy efficiency retrofits, water conservation measures, and renewable energy generation systems.

-Hawaii has existing legal authority to set up PACE programs and there is some interest in developing a PACE program.
+Hawaii has existing legal authority to set up PACE programs, but there is currently no program in development.

-Illinois has enacted PACE enabling legislation and there is some interest in developing a PACE program.
+Illinois has enacted PACE enabling legislation and there is a PACE program in development in Chicago.

 Louisiana has enacted PACE enabling legislation and there is a PACE program in development.